JSeawell/361.github.io/README.md

 > 6. Object oriented design
 > 7. Tesing, evaluation, and validation
 > 8. Scheduling and cost
-> 9. Pair & team programming
+> 9. Pair and team programming
 > 10. Professionalism